jdplab/tautulli-history-exporter/README.md

 - **Scalability**: Redis caching and optimized database queries
 - **Docker Support**: Complete containerized deployment with orchestration

+## 🤖 Development & AI Assistance

+This project was developed with significant assistance from AI tools to ensure best practices, security, and code quality:

+### **🔧 AI-Enhanced Development**
+- **Code Architecture**: AI-assisted design of Flask application structure and security patterns
+- **Security Implementation**: AI-guided implementation of authentication, rate limiting, and CSP policies
+- **UI/UX Design**: AI-generated responsive Bootstrap templates with modern design principles
+- **Documentation**: Comprehensive README and deployment guides created with AI assistance
+- **Error Handling**: Robust error handling and logging patterns developed with AI guidance

+### **🛡️ Security & Best Practices**
+- **Production Hardening**: AI-recommended security headers, input validation, and session management
+- **Docker Configuration**: AI-optimized containerization with proper health checks and networking
+- **Environment Management**: Secure environment variable handling and configuration patterns
+- **Code Quality**: AI-assisted code review for maintainability and performance optimization

+> **Transparency Note**: This application leverages AI assistance for development, ensuring modern best practices, security standards, and comprehensive documentation.
+All AI-generated code has been reviewed, tested, and validated for production use.

 ## 🚀 Production Deployment

 This application is designed for production use with Docker.
 Follow these steps for a secure, production-ready deployment.